ibpsa/project1/participants.md

 For further information, see below and the
 [draft workplan]({{ site.url }}/downloads/ibpsa_project1_workplan_draft2.pdf).

 To register as a participant, visit the [registration form](https://docs.google.com/a/lbl.gov/forms/d/1tyu3Qb3ydPseACxBgtL_UTKIdQS75eKr4zX89v7T0EM/viewform).

+To receive announcements, [join the email announcement list](https://groups.google.com/forum/#!forum/ibpsa-project-1-announcements/join).
+You don't need to be an organizational, individual or sponsoring participant to join this email list.

 <h2>Organizational Participants</h2>